reidch/Android_recipe_list_app/README.md

 Using Trello to track my own progress and that of the development of the app.

 I derived great satisfaction from producing a functional app which solved a problem.
 I'm even considering buying an Android tablet so that I can use my app to collect my own favourite recipes and then cook them in my kitchen.
-Friends and family were impressed and I found this very rewarding.
+Friends and family were impressed and I found the whole process very rewarding.

 LEARNING POINTS